 Based on the terms of the Company's completed merger with Essentialis on March 7, 2017, the Company is obligated to make cash earnout payments of up to a maximum of \$21.2 million to the former Essentialis stockholders.
-The fair value of the Essentialis purchase price contingent liability is estimated using scenario-based methods based upon the Company's analysis of the likelihood of obtaining specified approvals from the U.S. Food and Drug Administration (FDA) as well as reaching cumulative revenue milestones.
+The fair value of the Essentialis purchase price contingent liability is estimated using scenario-based methods based upon the Company's analysis of the likelihood of obtaining specified approvals from the U.S. Food and Drug Administration (FDA) as well as achieving two commercial sales milestones of \$100 million and \$200 million in cumulative revenue.
 The Level 3 estimates are based, in part, on subjective assumptions.
 In determining the likelihood of this occurring, the analysis relied on published research relating to clinical development success rates.
-Based on management's assessment, a 72% probability of achieving each milestone was determined to be reasonable as of each of March 31, 2023 and December 31, 2022.
+Based on management's assessment, an 88% and a 72% probability of achieving all three milestones was determined to be reasonable as of September 30, 2023 and December 31, 2022, respectively.
 During the periods presented, the Company has not changed the manner in which it values its Essentialis purchase price contingent liability.